A May-type spectral sequence for higher topological Hochschild homology: Applications.

+\begin{lemma} Let $A$ be a Noetherian connective commutative graded ring.
+Then the collection of bounded-below finite-type graded $A$-modules is closed under taking kernels, cokernels, extensions, and tensor products over $A$.
+Consequently, every bounded-below finite-type graded $A$-module admits a resolution by bounded-below finite-type free graded $A$-modules, and if $M,N$ are bounded-below finite-type graded $A$-modules, then so is $\Tor^A_{n,*}(M,N)$ for each nonnegative integer $n$, and furthermore, $\Tor^A_{s,t}(M,N)$ vanishes for all $s>t$. \end{lemma} \begin{proof} This is a bit of elementary algebra and we leave the proof as an exercise. \end{proof}

-Lemma~\ref{finite generation of THH lemma} is surely not a new result: \begin{lemma} Suppose that $A$ is a connective $E_{\infty}$-ring spectrum such that the abelian group $\pi_n(A)$ is finitely generated for all $n$.
+Lemma~\ref{finite generation of THH lemma} is surely not a new result: \begin{lemma} Suppose that $A$ is a connective $E_{\infty}$-ring spectrum such that the ring $\pi_*(A)$ is commutative and Noetherian, and suppose that the graded $\pi_*(A)$-module $\pi_*(A\Smash A)$ is finite-type.
 Suppose that $X_{\bullet}$ is a simplicial finite set.
-Then $\pi_n(X_{\bullet}\otimes A)$ is finitely generated for all $n$. \end{lemma} \begin{proof} First, a quick induction: if we have already shown that the abelian group $\pi_n(A^{\smash m})$ is finitely generated for all $n$, then the K\"{u}nneth spectral sequence
+Then $\pi_n(X_{\bullet}\otimes A)$ is a finitely generated $\pi_0(A)$-module for all $n$. \end{lemma} \begin{proof} First, a quick induction: if we have already shown that the graded $\pi_*(A)$-module $\pi_*(A^{\Smash m})$ is connective and finite-type, then by Lemma~\ref{finite type closure lemma}, the input for the the K\"{u}nneth spectral sequence

-is finitely generated in each bidegree and is a first-quadrant spectral sequence (with differentials according to the Serre convention), hence strongly convergent and has $E_{\infty}$-page a finitely generated abelian group in each total degree.
-So the abelian group $\pi_n(A^{\smash m+1})$ is also finitely generated for each $n$.